1seanob1337/DC-Metro-Crime-Data-2007---2017/README.md

 - Is there any correlation between the time of the day and the occurrence of homicides?

-- How long does it typically take to resolve a homicide case (duration between opening a case and closing a case)?
+- Are homicides more likely to occur with a gun or a knife?

 # Benefit of Exploratory Data Analysis
 - DC ranked in the top 10 of homicides per 100k citizens, with 22 over the last 20 years.\